stclib/STC/docs/crandom_api.md

 ## Description

 **stc64** is a novel, extremely fast PRNG by Tyge Løvset, suited for parallel usage.
-It features a Weyl-sequence as part of the state.
-In general testing, **stc64** is the fastest among *pcg64*, *xoshiro256`**`*, *sfc64*, and *lehmer64*.
+It features Weyl-sequences as part of its state.
+It is inspired on *sfc64*, but has a different output function and state size.

-*wyrand* is faster on platforms with fast 128-bit multiplication, and has 2^64 period length (https://github.com/lemire/SwiftWyhash/issues/10).
+**sfc64** is the fastest among *pcg*, *xoshiro`**`*, and *lehmer*.
+It is equally fast as *sfc64* on most platforms. *wyrand* is faster on platforms with fast 128-bit multiplication, and has 2^64 period length (https://github.com/lemire/SwiftWyhash/issues/10).
 However, *wyrand* is not suited for massive parallel usage due to its limited total minimal period length.

 **stc64** does not require multiplication or 128-bit integer operations.
-It has 256 bit state, but updates only 192 bit per generated number.
+It has 320 bit state, but updates only 256 bit per generated number.

-There is no *jump function*, but each odd number Weyl-increment (state[3]) starts a new unique 2^64 *minimum* length period.
+There is no *jump function*, but each odd number Weyl-increment (state[4]) starts a new unique 2^64 *minimum* length period.
 For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output.

 **stc64** passes *PractRand* (tested up to 8TB output), Vigna's Hamming weight test, and simple correlation tests, i.e. *n* interleaved streams with only one-bit differences in initial state.
+Also 32-bit and 16-bit versions passes PractRand up to their size limits.

-For more, see the PRNG shootout by Vigna: http://prng.di.unimi.it and the debate between the authors of xoshiro and pcg (Vigna/O'Neill) PRNGs: https://www.pcg-random.org/posts/on-vignas-pcg-critique.html
+For more, see the PRNG shootout by Vigna: http://prng.di.unimi.it and a debate between the authors of xoshiro and pcg (Vigna/O'Neill) PRNGs: https://www.pcg-random.org/posts/on-vignas-pcg-critique.html

 ## Header file